LLM Settings Explained: Temperature, Top-P, and Max Tokens

 No penalties

-Word limit and section names in the promptPlanning and outlines
+Word limit and section names in the promptPlanning and analysis:

 Temperature around 0.5